 - How often do you turn down opportunities because they do not fit within your positioning?
 It’s good to say “no,” especially when positioned properly because it means you can focus on the projects you like and are good at instead of taking anything that comes your way even if it’s outside of your scope.

-- Have position, will travel.
+- Will clients go out of their way to choose you even if it’s inconvenient?
 Test the effectiveness of your positioning by determining whether or not your client will travel (or pay you to travel to them) to receive your offering.
 This is a direct indication of the demand for your offering and bodes well for you if clients are willing to go the distance (literally) to work with you.

 Types of Brand Positioning Strategies